Little Kindness Elephant For TTT 56

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 It's Thursday and time for a new challenge over at TicTacToe!
-It's the turn of Team X to host and the lovely Amy Ottmers is our featured designer this week.
-This is the fun board that we are playing along with:
+It's the turn of Team X to host this week and I have the honour of being our featured designer this week.
+This is the fun board that I designed for your inspiration:

 Here's the low-down on today's card: